LICE-dev/swane/README.md

 ```

 ### Ubuntu Freesurfer bad interpreter
-After the installation of FreeSurfer, the following error may occour at SWANe launching:
+After the installation of FreeSurfer, the following error may occur at SWANe launching:
 ```
 /usr/local/freesurfer/bin/recon-all: /bin/tcsh: badinterpreter: No such file or directory
 ```
-To solve it, launch the following install command.
+To solve it, launch the following installation command.
 ```
 sudo apt install csh tcsh
 ```